 An opportunity to visit the floor of the Chicago Board of Trade came about.
 Right then and there I knew what I wanted to do.
 I didn't want to move to Chicago for I loved Kansas City and also a girl who lived there.
 She became my wife and Kansas City my permanent home.

 Not knowing how to start, I asked my Dad if I could trade some for him.
 I stood in the balcony of the Kansas City Board of Trade watching the floor and the quotes and traded.
 However, eventually I was asked politely to leave.
-Something about being there everyday talking on a cell phone from the balcony made them "nervous.
+Something about being there everyday talking on a cell phone from the balcony made them "nervous".

 So I needed to come up with a new place to trade.
 I looked in the phone book and found Central States Commodities, Inc. located in the Livestock Exchange Building.
 My thoughts were that anyone located in such a neat historic building would be the office space of "good people", and I was right.
 I called and got Norton Rixey Jr. He said come on down and watch the quotes, drink our coffee and trade if you want.
-I showed up Monday morning and met his brother Bob Rixey, his business partner, and there father Norton Rixey, Sr. the founder of Central States Commodities, Inc.
+I showed up Monday morning and met his brother Bob Rixey, his business partner, and their father Norton Rixey, Sr. the founder of Central States Commodities, Inc.